 Though I heard nothing but good things about this film, I only finally went to see it when my old friend Rob caught it – the day after his own fortieth birthday, in fact – and told me that the main character struck him as a combination of both of our own personalities.
 I'm not a 40-year-old virgin, but I… read more!

 At first, it seems surprising that this would be one of the few actual successes during Hollywood's worst box office summer on record.
-First of all, there hasn't been much interest in the Batman character after Joel Schumacher's horrible Batman Forever and Batman and Robin frittered away the goodwill that Tim Burton's first two Batman movies earned.
-(In retrospect, Burton's… read more!
+First of all, there hasn't been much interest in the Batman character after Joel Schumacher's horrible Batman and Robin frittered away the goodwill that Tim Burton's Batman movies earned.
+(In retrospect, Burton's films weren't that good either.)… read more!

 A colorful, well-meaning documentary that comes to theatres after picking up nearly every single film festival award possible over the previous year, Born Into Brothels tells the story of a young photographer (codirector Zana Briski, sporting an indiscriminately Englishy accent) who spends several months in the red light district of Calcutta, teaching photography to a handful of children whose mothers… read more!

-While I wish I could avoid jumping on the Brokeback Mountain bandwagon - when everybody and their sister starts raving about how great some movie is, I become skeptical - this film is so well-made and contains such depth that it's hard not to.
+While I wish I could avoid jumping on the Brokeback Mountain bandwagon – when everybody and their sister starts raving about how great some movie is, I get skeptical – this film is so well-made, and contains such depth, that it's hard not to.
 By now everybody knows about "The Gay Cowboy Movie", and you can't get much more high-concept… read more!

 An aging lothario (Bill Murray) receives an anonymous letter from a woman who claims that he had fathered her son twenty years earlier, and that the son would soon be looking for him.
 Reluctantly following the advice of his goodhearted but meddling Ethiopian neighbor (the always-welcome Jeffrey Wright), Don Johnston - Murray's character's name, a play on the "Don Juan"… read more!